binary42/avedac/README.txt

 	5.2.
 Creating a release

 	    5.2.2.
-Increment the version (version displayed in the "About" box in the graphical user interface)
+Increment the version displayed in the "About" box in the graphical user interface

                         $ source ./aved-classifier/setup
 			$ mvn generate-sources  -P version-increment

 	    5.2.3.
 Create a release

-                        $ source ./aved-classifier/setup
 			$ ./release

 	5.3.
 Speeding up your build time